 Is there anything else you would like to share with my readers?

 I’d like to express my gratitude to you Gaye for allowing me to be a part of your Book Festival.
 I am available for questions and comments if anyone cares to reach out to me.
-My book is available on Amazon and Barnes & Noble in print, eBook and audio versions.
+My book is available on Barnes & Noble in print, eBook and audio versions.
 I have a presence on various social media platforms and I have a website where people can visit:

 My Book: Off Grid and Free: My Path to the Wilderness